Africa Clubfoot Training (ACT)

 Around 200,000 children born each year are affected by clubfoot, with 80% of these in low and middle income countries.
 Without treatment, the condition becomes ‘neglected clubfoot’, a painful and severely disabling deformity.
 However, in up to 95% of cases, clubfoot can be treated successfully using the Ponseti method of treatment, especially if this is initiated early.

-A two-year project (2015-7) funded by the UK Department for International Development (DFID) is strengthening training and delivery capacity for clubfoot treatment in sub-Saharan Africa.
-The Africa Clubfoot Training (ACT) Project is supporting existing clubfoot treatment programmes through training a new cadre of national clubfoot trainers in 15 countries.
+The Africa Clubfoot Training (ACT) Project is a two-year project (2015-7) funded by the UK Department for International Development (DFID) that has strengthened training and delivery capacity for clubfoot treatment in sub-Saharan Africa.
+It has supported existing clubfoot treatment programmes through training a new cadre of national clubfoot trainers in 18 countries.

-The ACT Project aims to strengthen partnerships between clubfoot service delivery partners within Ethiopia and across the region.
-A team of UK NHS, Ethiopian and regional African trainers are designing and developing training materials for a standardised clubfoot provider and instructor course.
+The ACT Project has helped to strengthen partnerships between clubfoot service delivery partners within Ethiopia and across the region.
+A team of UK NHS, Ethiopian and regional African trainers have designed and developed training materials for a standardized clubfoot provider and instructor course.
 The courses have been piloted in Ethiopia (September 2015, January 2016 and July 2016) and in Rwanda (October 2016), bringing together senior clubfoot practitioners from across the region, including orthopaedic surgeons, physiotherapists and clinical officers, to review the new instructor course materials and to enhance their training.
 This collaboration has resulted in new Basic and Advanced Clubfoot Treatment Provider Courses, and a Clubfoot Train The Trainer Course.

 In addition, the project aims to improve treatment for children with neglected clubfoot, and is reviewing the outcomes of non-surgical treatment of this condition at CURE Ethiopia Children’s Hospital over two years.